 Azumah Nelson holds his title of “The Professor” to heart, as he has made it his life’s mission to educate the children of the black star nation of Ghana, West Africa.
 Azumah Nelson has dedicated all proceeds from his book, Azumah Nelson, The Professor: 12 Rounds of Boxing and Life and his new documentary, Zoom Zoom—The Professor, which made its US debut at the National Geographic Headquarters in Washington DC on April 2, 2011, to raising money for the Azumah Nelson Academy building project.

 Azumah Nelson also holds the high reverence of being dubbed “The Muhammad Ali of Africa.”
 Ali, a man who is bigger than life to most Africans and boxing fans throughout the world, has inspired Nelson not only through his globally recognized accomplishments, but also through his compassion and dedication to giving back to Africa.
 Today hip-hop artists from Africa name check him in their raps and young boxers from Ghana like Joshua Clottey, who has garnered international fame, fight in his name and shadow.
 On June 13, 201l, join Azumah “The Professor” Nelson and friends of the Azumah Nelson Foundation such as: actor Jeffrey Wright, writer Burt Sugar, and academy award-winning Million Dollar Baby boxing trainer, Hector Roca.

-Topics: Azumah Nelson
+Tags: Azumah Nelson